abs2g08/bubbleanim/README.md

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following installed on your computer.

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)